-Revisit: Proponents of the contributions listed above are asked to provide a text proposal.
+Proponents of the contributions listed above were asked to provide a text proposal (see JVET-AF0310).

-JVET-AF0310 AHG9: Combined text for scope/persistence changes and addition of po_id to the SEI processing order SEI message and addition of the processing order nesting SEI message [M. M. Hannuksela (Nokia), G. J. Sullivan (Dolby), Y. Sanchez (Fraunhofer HHI), Y.-K. Wang (Bytedance), L. Chen (MediaTek)] [late] [miss]
+JVET-AF0310 AHG9: Combined text for scope/persistence changes and addition of po_id to the SEI processing order SEI message and addition of the processing order nesting SEI message [M. M. Hannuksela (Nokia), G. J. Sullivan (Dolby), Y. Sanchez (Fraunhofer HHI), Y.-K. Wang (Bytedance), L. Chen (MediaTek)] [late]

+In response to the review and agreements in the JVET track meeting on 14 Oct 2023, this contribution proposes a combination of aspects from contributions JVET-AF0049, JVET-AF0061, JVET-AF0174, and JVET-AF0189 related to the scope/persistence of the SEI processing order SEI message, and the addition of po_id from contributions in JVET-AF0061, JVET-AF0067, and JVET-AF0174.
+The aspects proposed in this contribution can be summarized as follows: